gdlt88/narvar/README.md

 # Promise Delivery Date Narvar Challenge
 This Github repo contains the code to solve the Challenge sent by Narvar on 2025-12-23.
-If you want to see the challenge information, click on the **Challenge Information** section below.
+I've divided this README.md file into collapsible sections so it is easier to use and read.
+Below a table of contents with a brief description of each section

+- **Challenge information:** contains the description and requirements of the challenge
+- **Structure of the Repo, Quick Start, and NPM Scripts:**
+   - Contains the structure of the repo with a brief description
+   - A quick start section with some npm commands to install the packages, run tests and upload the cartridge to SFCC
+   - Other npm commands  to run pwa-kit unit tests, cartridge tests, etc
+- **Considerations:** contains some things to consider when testing and reviewing this repo

 <details>
 <summary>Challenge Information</summary>